 The Fourth-Year Bridge Strategic MBA Program is an academic program designed to meet the needs of international students whose baccalaureate degrees were completed in three years (the equivalent of fewer than 120 semester credit hours) rather than four years.
 Students in the Fourth-Year Bridge Strategic MBA Program are required to meet all university admission requirements as well as the School of Business Administration MBA general requirements.
 Bridge students will not be allowed to enroll in MBA core and elective courses until they have satisfactorily completed the Fourth-Year Bridge.
 The only exception to this rule will be that a student with a UHV GPA of 3.0 or higher may file a Course Credit Petition to complete the final hours for the Bridge and begin the regular MBA courses simultaneously.
-The petition form is available in the Office of the Registrar and Student Records, or on UHV eForms system at https://www.uhv.edu/eforms/Login.aspx?
+The petition form is available in the Office of the Registrar and Student Records, or on UHV eForms system.